 Allocation to Day Therapy, within the Graduate Nurse Program is 12 months only.
 Medical/Transfusion (6 months) and Chemotherapy (6 months)

-Graduate Nurse Program positions will be offered at 0.8 EFT, (Operating Suite 1.0 EFT) and applicants will need to provide the following:
+Graduate Nurse Program positions will be offered at 8 days per fortnight (Operating Suite full time) and applicants will need to provide the following:

 - Letter of application with a passport sized photo